The Raveonettes: 2016 Atomized (Anti-Album), hiatus, return and The Raveonettes Sing…

-Pe'ahi 2
+Pe'ahi II

-The band's tenth studio album, Pe'ahi 2, was released on 25 April 2025.
+The band's tenth studio album, Pe'ahi II, was released on 25 April 2025.
 It continues the thematic thread of their 2014 album Pe'ahi, which explores themes of life's fragility, death, longing, and vulnerability.
 The album was recorded in Nashville, Los Angeles, and Copenhagen.
-The album's first single, "Blackest", was released on 28 February 2025.The album's second single, "Killer", was released on 28 March 2025.
+The album's first single, "Blackest", was released on 28 February 2025.
+The album's second single, "Killer", was released on 28 March 2025.

 Instruments

-During live performances, the band usually utilizes Fender instruments (Sune uses a number of Jazzmasters while Sharin opts for either Mustang or jazz bass, and a Jazzmaster).
+During live performances, the band usually plays Fender instruments (Sune uses a number of Jazzmasters while Sharin opts for either Mustang or jazz bass, and a Jazzmaster).
 Sune plays a number of different guitars and basses on their albums, including different Fenders, Gibsons, and Gretsches.
 In the fall of 2005, the tour van containing the band's equipment (including Sune's prized 1960 Jazzmaster and Sharin's treasured Gretsch 6120) was stolen during their tour of the U.S.A.